techidaily/site-tiktok-video-recordings/source/_posts/updated-essential-insights-using-tiktok-web-on-macos-for-2024.md

 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1982462/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-## 4. Can You use TikTok Live on Mac?

-Unfortunately, you cannot go live from your Mac on TikTok.
-As of now, TikTok has not allowed users to record videos or go live from the webcam of their computer.
-Whilst you cannot use your Mac to go live, you can always do it from your smartphone or tablet.

 ## 5. How to Upload Videos on TikTok Web from Mac?

 The process of uploading a video on your profile using the website TikTok is fairly easy even if you are using a Mac.